 SEO is often broken down into 3 areas: links, content, and page structure

 As a young e-commerce store, it can be hard to expect credible, newsworthy sites to begin linking into your pages.
 These off-page signals - in which other websites link to your store, will become more frequent alongside the popularity of your website.
 On the other hand, page structure tends to be more technical and requires rudimentary tech knowledge; check out this guide for some more technical guidance.

 Online, there are many SEO agencies and SEO marketing firms that preach low prices to boost your SEO.
-However, any e-commerce store owner can quickly and easily update their content to increase their SEO, organic traffic and conversions!
+However, any e-commerce store owner can quickly and easily update their content to improve their any form of SEO, including shopify SEO.

 Keyword research will allow you to learn the search behavior of your target audience and the performance of keywords on search engines.

 Google’s keyword planner is a free and easy tool within Google Ads that can help you not only discover new keywords associated with your business, but also get search volume and forecast estimates for each keyword.